almacencor/cicsa-2026/README.md

 **Battery:** OVONIC 3S 11.1V, 2200 mAh

-We use a OVONIC 3S because the N20 motors are rated for 12V and benefit from the full voltage range.
+We use an 11.1V OVONIC 3S battery; although it nominally provides 12.6V, the voltage drops to 11.1V under load.
+It is capable of powering the N20 motor, as the motor primarily relies on current—which the 8871 driver supplies.
 A 2200 mAh capacity gives an estimated runtime of:1.11 hours if the motors are in a middle range of work and the processor is not demanding to much energy

 ```
 1.20+0.30+0.18+0.50=2.18